 - Avoid using ATMs on the street – use ATMs inside banks wherever possible.

 - Avoid being alone in remote places or in areas without security officers, especially if you're female.

 - Avoid walking, jogging or cycling after dark or in the early hours of the morning.

 Civil unrest and political tension

 Political violence, civil unrest and protests occur in Solomon Islands.
-Unrest typically coincides with sittings of Parliament, periods of political uncertainty, industrial relations disputes or high profile investigations, land disputes or court cases.
+Unrest typically coincides with elections, sittings of Parliament, periods of political uncertainty, industrial relations disputes or high profile investigations, land disputes or court cases.
 Political tensions can rise with little notice.

 - Keep an eye on the news and other sources for advice of possible unrest, protest locations and road blocks.
 Avoid those areas.